Schedule for Faith Forum Presentations

 February 23.
 Saved?
 Bob Dylan’s Gospel 40 Years Later.
 Presented by Cooper Harriss, a professor of Religious Studies at IU, as well as an adjunct in Folklore and in Ethnomusicology.
 One strand of his research explores ways that vernacular music contributes to religious thought, belief, and practice.

 March 1.
-FPC Outreach Committee, a Follow-Up Discussion.
+FPC Outreach Committee, a Follow-Up Discussion of Church Opportunities and Priorities.
+Led by David Giedroc.

 March 8.
 All church brunch.
 No meeting.

 March 15.
+CANCELED.
 My Visit to the Mexican Border, Part 1.
 Andy Kort.

-March 23.
+March 22.
+CANCELED.
 My Visit to the Mexican Border, Part 2.
 Andy Kort.

 April 12.
 Easter.
 No Sunday School Classes